cap-js/docs/node.js/cds-test.md

 :::warning Do switch on `CDS_TEST_ENV_CHECK` !

-It is strongly recommended to switch on `CDS_TEST_ENV_CHECK` in all your tests to detect such errors.
-It will likely become default in upcoming releases.
+We recommended to switch on `CDS_TEST_ENV_CHECK` in all your tests to detect such errors.
+It's likely to become default in upcoming releases.

 :::